PaipaPsyche/PenroseTrip/_posts/2020-03-23-imferye-the-game.markdown

   game
   random
 ---
 a group of settlers is left in an unexplored world with the aim of creating a global empire over the years.
-Explore unexplored terrain, evolve your cities and above all have fun creating an empire as big as you want.
+Name unexplored terrain, evolve your cities and above all have fun creating an empire as big as you want.
 ## The Sketch
 A **random map** is generated using Perlin's Noise including random resource sources in the field.
 The resource field is also generated using perlin noise but using a detail index more suitable for smaller sports (more detail in noise shape).
 The game maintains randomness to generate many elements of the game such as events and map conditions among other things, however, other elements such as names depend on a component associated with the immediately previous city.